Wild river Lech

 Habitats

 The Tyrolean Lech is unmistakable!
-It is the last wild river in the northern Alpine region and, as the "last wild one", shows largely natural dynamics in its wide riverbed with mighty gravel and gravel banks.
-River arms branch and unite.
-Stones from the side valleys are constantly redeposited and transported by the Lech water.
+It is the Last wild river in the northern Alpine region and, as the "last wild one", shows largely natural dynamics in its wide riverbed with mighty gravel and gravel banks.
+Branches of the river branch out and unite.
+Stones from the side valleys are constantly being relocated and transported by the Lech water.
 This bedload transport is a defining characteristic of a wild river landscape.

 The truly permanent feature of the "wild river" habitat is its constant change.
-Low temperatures, little plankton and a high content of minerals, together with sunlight, result in the striking light blue-turquoise color of the water, a trademark of the Tyrolean Lech.
-Rainfall and heavy thunderstorms can change this beautiful color within a few hours.
+Low temperatures, little plankton and a high content of minerals, together with sunlight, result in the striking light blue-turquoise colour of the water, a trademark of the Tyrolean Lech.
+Rainfall and heavy thunderstorms can change this beautiful colour within a few hours.
 Muddy, brown, the Lech then rolls through the valley!

-During floods the Lech shows itself wild and impetuous.
-And can carry up to a hundred times more water in summer than in winter at low water level.
+During floods, the Lech is wild and impetuous.
+And in summer it can carry up to a hundred times more water than in winter when the water level is low.

 chevron-left